-- Do not disassemble or open crush, bend or deform, puncture or shred. - Do not modify or remanufacture, attempt to insert foreign objects into the battery, immerse or expose to water or other liquids, expose to fire, explosion or other hazard. - · Only use the battery for the system for which it is specified. - Only use the battery with a charging system that has been qualified with the system per this standard.
-Use of an unqualified battery or charger may present a risk of fire, explosion, leakage, or other hazard. - Do not short circuit a battery or allow metallic conductive objects to contact battery terminals. - Replace the battery only with another battery that has been qualified with the system per this standard, IEEE-Std-1725-200x.
-Use of an unqualified battery may present a risk of fire, explosion, leakage or other hazard. - Promptly dispose of used batteries in accordance with local regulations. - Battery usage by children should be supervised. - Avoid dropping the phone or battery.
+- Do not disassemble or open crush, bend or deform, puncture or shred. - Do not modify or remanufacture, attempt to insert foreign objects into the battery, immerse or expose to water or other liquids, expose to fire, explosion or other hazard. - Only use the battery for the system for which it is specified. - Only use the battery with a charging system that has been qualified with the system per CTIA Certification Requirements for Battery System Compliance to IEEE1725.
+Use of an unqualified battery or charger may present a risk of fire, explosion, leakage, or other hazard. - Do not short circuit a battery or allow metallic conductive objects to contact battery terminals. - Replace the battery only with another battery that has been qualified with the system per this standard, IEEE-Std-1725.
+Use of an unqualified battery may present a risk of fire, explosion, leakage or other hazard.

+- Only authorized service providers shall replace battery(If the battery is non-user replaceable). - Promptly dispose of used batteries in accordance with local regulations. - Battery usage by children should be supervised. - Avoid dropping the phone or battery.
 If the phone or battery is dropped, especially on a hard surface, and the user suspects damage, take it to a service center for inspection. - Improper battery use may result in a fire, explosion or other hazard. - For those host devices that utilize a USB port as a charging source, the host device's user manual shall include a statement that the phone shall only be connected to products that bear the USB-IF logo or have completed the USB-IF compliance program.